 Course Work

-Our curricula address a wide range of social issues and research opportunities, providing a foundation of knowledge necessary to excel in a challenging world.
+Our curriculum addresses a wide range of social issues and research areas, providing a foundation of knowledge necessary to excel in a challenging world.

 — Nicole Kinbarovsky, M.S.C.J. ’20